Lisa Appleton Gives Partiers More Than A Panty Show During Bull Riding Escapade

 The famed Big Brother contestant wore a tight-fitting black vest and sheer lace undies while she was enjoying her night out on the town.
 The 48-year-old left her inhibitions behind as she straddled the bronco, only to reveal more than one who have hoped for from her insufficient attire.

 Lisa rose to fame during the 2008 edition of Big Brother, entering the house with her then infamous boyfriend, Mario Marconi.
 During that year the couple went on make television history by becoming the first couple to ever get engaged inside the house.
-The loving couple then went on to tie the proverbial knot on the Channel 4 series, “The Wedding House”.
+The loving couple then went on to tie the proverbial knot on the Channel 4 series, “The Wedding House.”
 The duo split a mere five years later in 2013 after eight-and-a-half year together, Lisa admitting that she had been unhappy for a while.

 “I feel free and liberated because I felt trapped for so many years.”